 So, for example, Easyjet will release its summer 2015 flights sometime in October 2014.
 However, it won’t confirm exactly what date the flights will be on sale.
 It is keen that you will sign up to its email mailing list – known as eOffers – to find out.
 In this way, it can sell you lots more add-ons such as insurance, car hire and hotels.

-At present you can only see Easyjet flight schedules up to October 2014.
+At present you can only see Easyjet flight schedules up to the end of May 2015.
 However, you can get great deals on holidays by following this link to the Easyjet Holidays website.

 When you register with the Easyjet website you will see at the bottom of the page an op-out marketing paragraph.
 This is a bit confusing.